 Surface Plasmon Resonance (SPR) is the reminiscent oscillation of electrons conductions stimulated by incident light at the interface between negative and positive material.
 Through SPR the binding of the molecules can be measured in real-time without the use of any labels.

 Surface Plasmon Resonance is used to observe the change in refractive index at any surface.
-SPR occurs when total internal reflection of polarized light takes place at a metal film.
+SPR occurs when the total internal reflection of polarized light takes place at a metal film.
 SPR instruments are generally used to measure affinity and the binding kinetics of the molecular interactions.
 SPR can be used to measure the binding between a protein and an antibody or in between two proteins or in between DNA and a protein and many more.

-Technique of SPR is Unique:
+The technique of SPR is Unique:

-The technique of SPR is unique because it is among one of the few techniques which allows the determination of binding kinetics, not just binding affinity which is commonly observed in traditional techniques like ELISA.
+The technique of SPR is unique because it is among one of the few techniques which allow the determination of binding kinetics, not just binding affinity which is commonly observed in traditional techniques like ELISA.
 The determination of binding kinetics is only through a biosensing technique that provides the real-time data of both the association and dissociation phases of the interaction.
 This data provides insights of both the binding stability and stability of the interaction in detail.
-Such insights are very critical for many industries and research areas as they help researchers to determine about the molecules which are interacting also why are they interacting and how strongly do they interact.
+Such insights are very critical for many industries and research areas as they help researchers to determine the molecules which are interacting also why are they interacting and how strongly do they interact.

 Advantages of SPR: